 During the 21st century the voters are no longer loyal and move much more than in the previous century.
 New political parties have come in existence and generate a lot of support.
 Less loyalty and polarization possibly signifies increased political involvement as well.
 In comparison to other countries the trust of the population in Dutch politics is still relatively high.
 However, critical and involved citizens remain a key factor for the survival of our democracy.

 Every year Prinsjesfestival hosts one of the Dutch provinces as a special guest to The Hague and this year it is Drenthe’s turn.
 The objective is to connect the political capital with the rest of the country and show that politics and democracy are not just something for The Hague, but something for the entire population.

-From its “Prinsjes Embassy”, Drenthe organizes a wide range of meetings with politicians like MP’s, business representatives, experts, the media and the younger generations.
-Drenthe emphasizes its forward-looking strategies, its agricultural sector, innovative industries and how it manages its space and energy industry.
-Drenthe, will also show how it cooperates successfully with its neighbor Germany.
-Especially on Saturday September 16th don’t miss out on Drenthe at the Lange Voorhout, where they will present what draws visitors and tourists to this magnificent province.
+In 2017 the province of Drenthe organized a wide range of meetings with politicians like MP’s, business representatives, experts, the media and the younger generations.
+Drenthe emphasized its forward-looking strategies, its agricultural sector, innovative industries and how it manages its space and energy industry.
+Drenthe, also showed how it cooperates successfully with its neighbor Germany.
+Especially on Saturday September 16th Drenthe presented itself on the Lange Voorhout, during the Prinsjesmarkt, and showed what draws visitors and tourists to this magnificent province.